Lokesh23102002/Gossip-Protocol/readme.md

 - Requests
   - `ConnectPeer` This message is sent by peer to connect to the nodes after recieving PeerList.
   - `Gossip` This message is sent with the gossip message format.

 - Response
   - `ConnectedToPeer` This is message is sent when the connection request is accepted.

+Other than these messages each peer node also send ping message to the connected peer nodes every 13seconds

 ## How to run
+For this implementation we have used python 3.11.11 There is a requirement.txt file first you have to install these requirements After that make changes to config.csv with seed ip and port numbers After that start the seed nodes
+    - `python Seed/seed.py --port <PORT_NUMBER> --max-peers <MAX_PEERS>` use this command to start all seed nodes
+    - For testing purpose a batch file is also provided in which add the path to your conda environment add the port    numbers and start the ports

+After that start the peers nodes
+    - `python Peer/peer.py --port <PORT_NUMBER> --max-peers <MAX_PEERS>` use this command to start all peer nodes.
+    - For testing purpose a batch file is also provided in which add the path to your conda environment add the port    numbers and start the nodes at that port

+NOTE:- by default the ip used is the ip used by your PC (Host device).

 ## Contributors